A client recently asked me if he should run some comparison ads. It’s a good question, and the answer depends on a variety of factors.

 So that’s the first criteria for comparison ads: If you truly, clearly have a product that’s factually better than the competition’s product, by all means, run comparison ads.
 Truth rules!

 But if the product or service is just the same, or even just subjectively different, don’t do it.
-You’ll get sued.

 Every ad, every social media post, every point of purchase display Apple ever creates is a comparison ad of sorts.
 Not overt, but a subtle comparison nonetheless.
 Because as consumers, we immediately categorize things.

-So here’s another criteria for comparison ads… You can do them when public perception is on your side.
 Before Apple ever launched the “I’m a PC” campaign, the whole world knew the score.
 The TV spots just confirmed what everyone was already thinking.

-And finally, when it’s a David and Goliath situation, only David can throw out comparison ads successfully.
-Like when the little start-up burger chain called Wendy’s took on McDonald’s.
+When it’s a David and Goliath situation, only David can throw out comparison ads successfully.

 One brilliant comparative ad — three words — solidified that brand and cemented Wendy’s success.